5. Vector indexing#

 ## [1] 1

-The replacement version of the index operator can be used to modify the values in an existing vector whilst preserving all the attributes.
-In particular, skipping the indexer will allow us to replace all the elements:
+The replacement version of the index operator modifies the values in an existing vector whilst preserving all the attributes.
+In particular, skipping the indexer replaces all the elements:

 y <- x